-Applying scientific methodology and in keeping with a standardised format, the legislative projects are checked as part of the interdepartmental coordination process.
-Specifically, their potential impacts on young persons are identified across six life settings, such as “leisure time” or “politics and society“.
-Currently, eleven impact dimensions are being explored, among them “protection from violence” or “mobility”.
-The checks are differentiated by groups of young persons and set out the impact in detail and in a straightforward manner.
+Legislative projects such as draft bills are checked during the interdepartmental coordination process using scientific methods and in keeping with a standardised format.
+The potential effects of proposed legislation on young people are the focal point of the youth-check.
+Impact is identified across six areas of life such as “leisure time” or “politics and society”.
+These are then further inspected using eleven impact dimensions, among them “protection from violence” and “mobility”.
+The impacts are differentiated by groups of young persons and set out the anticipated impact in detail.

 Checking and sensitising

-The youth-check acts as an examination and sensitisation tool.
-It reveals the impact on young people of planned legislative projects.
-This aims to draw more attention to young persons’ interests and circumstances of life.
-The youth-check was developed by the Institute for Regulatory Impact Assessment and Evaluation (InGFA) in cooperation with a workshop group made up of youth policy experts.
+The youth-check serves as an assessment and sensitisation tool for policy makers and ministerial staff alike.
+It reveals the potential impact of planned legislative projects on young people’s lives and thereby raises awareness of young people’s interests and life trajectories.
+The youth-check was developed by the German Research Institute for Public Administration (GRIPA) in cooperation with youth policy experts.

 The Competence Centre Youth-Check (ComYC)

-The Competence Centre Youth-Check (ComYC) serves to advance and implement the youth-check.
-The ComYC is a project initiated and run by the German Research Institute for Public Administration (FÖV).
-It receives funding from the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth (BMFSFJ) within the framework of the latter’s youth strategy.
+The ComYC is a project initiated and run by the German Research Institute for Public Administration (GRIPA).
+It receives funding from the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth (BMFSFJ) and is part of the Federal Government‘s Youth Strategy.

 The youth-check methodology is continuously reflected on and developed further.
-For this purpose, the ComYC maintains a permanent exchange with political and civil society institutions.
+For this purpose, the ComYC maintains a permanent exchange with political and civil society actors.

-The Competence Centre Youth-Check will be happy to answer your questions, give talks and engage in exchanges as well as to provide consultation in concrete cases.
+The ComYC is happy to answer your questions, give talks and engage in exchanges as well as provide case-specific guidance and support.

 Please feel free to contact us on email@example.com